After fatal fire, watchdog finds safety neglect in NYC public housing

 In a statement, Jean Weinberg, the chief communication officer at NYCHA, said, "Safety is our top priority - it is simply unacceptable to put NYCHA residents at risk because of neglect or indifference.
 In addition to disciplinary actions taken against staff identified in the report, the Authority issued enhanced safety inspection protocols and training, and launched an internal audit and employee public awareness campaign back in June."

-The April 13 fire, at the Butler Houses, killed two girls, 2 and 1-1/2.
+The April 13 fire, at the Butler Houses, killed two girls, aged 2 and 1-1/2.
 The blaze began when the girls' mother, mistakenly believing a roommate was home, went out to buy ice cream and finish her laundry, according to media reports.

 Fire officials said two smoke alarms inside the apartment were not working.

-A NYCHA maintenance worker who visited the apartment earlier that day filled out a report saying the alarms were "satisfactory," according to DOI.
+A NYCHA maintenance worker who visited the apartment earlier that day, Rene Rivera, filled out a report saying the alarms were "satisfactory," according to DOI.

+Efforts to reach Rivera were unsuccessful.
+He retired from NYCHA once disciplinary charges were brought, according to a department spokeswoman.

+A spokeswoman for the Bronx district attorney's office said there was not enough evidence to support criminal charges against Rivera.

 The fire prompted DOI to initiate a broader review of NYCHA safety checks.